This is the sixth year with Gardener Cary George in charge of the Garden.

 As to the weather, this summer had the 2nd coldest July on record, coolest since 1865.
 80+ degrees reached only four times.
 The entire Summer was very cool with lots of rain, which has been attributed to the eruption of Mt.
 Pinatubo in Asia.

-In the Friends Newsletter, The Fringed Gentian™, (2) Gardener Cary George listed the 11 asters and 7 species of goldenrod in the Garden.
-The re-aligned back fence and new path is mostly done.
-The waterfall at the edge of the pool is in and a new path to view it is in place.
-Park Board carpenters were building a new rough-cedar birdfeeder for inside the back gate and Audubon had agreed to continue winter feeding - something that had been done for many years, begun by Miss Lulu May Aller in the 1930s, and continuing through Martha Crone's tenure when Audubon and Ken Avery took over.
-The back gate re-construction itself was to wait for future years (1995).
+In The Fringed Gentian™, (3) Cary George listed the 11 asters and 7 species of goldenrod in the Garden.
+The re-aligned back fence and new path was mostly finished.
+The waterfall at the edge of the pool was in and a new path to view it wass in place.
+Park Board carpenters built a new rough-cedar birdfeeder for inside the back gate and for the front gate and Audubon had agreed to continue winter bird feeding - something that had been done for many years, begun by Miss Lulu May Aler in 1932, and continuing through Martha Crone's tenure.
+When Miss Aler could no longer do it, the Minneapolis Bird Club took over.
+They later became affiliated with the Minneapolis Audubon society, but in the meanwhile, Ken Avery took over caring for the feeders until his retirement.
+The back gate re-construction itself was to wait for until 1995.

 Below: The path leading to the newly dredged pool and waterfall - both created in 1992, shown here in 2007.
-The stone seats from Drake Marble were funded by The Friends in 1993.
+The stone seats from Drake Marble were funded by the Friends in 1993.
+Photo G D Bebeau

 Forty-six volunteers of the season were recognized in the December issue of The Fringed Gentian™ and Friends’ volunteer Elaine Christenson was awarded Outstanding Volunteer for 1992 by the Park Board.
 Friend’s volunteers provided 1050 staffing hours during 1992.